-There are two performance targets under the Hydrology Resource Objective that include wetlands:
+There are two performance targets under the Hydrology Resource Objective that include stream channels and wetlands:

 - Westside: Do not allow forest management activities to cause a significant increase in peak flow recurrence intervals resulting in scour that disturbs stream channel substrates providing actual or potential habitat for salmonids. - No net loss in the hydrologic functions of wetlands.